 At Landau Forte Academy, Amington we provide a secure site which is controlled by precise management directives, but the site is only as secure as the people who use it.
 All people on our site must adhere to the rules which govern it.
-Laxity can cause potential problems with safeguarding, therefore: -

-- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers, and students must only enter through the main entrance and after signing in at the office will be issued with a school lanyard or visitor's pass.
+- Gates are kept closed during the school day; visitors gain access through the main entrance. - Visitors, volunteers, and students must only enter through the main entrance and after signing in at the welcome window which is outside the Academy building near reception.
+They ill be issued with a school lanyard or visitor's pass.
 School has a clear system of ensuring staff are accompanied / supervised by regulated staff member.
-Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Children will only be allowed to leave the premises if parental consent is given or the child is collected by an adult such as a parent. - Two members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
+Any visitor on site who is not identifiable by a visitor's pass will be challenged by any staff member and this will be reported to a member of the Senior Leadership Team. - All meetings during the Academic day are held behind reception in an allocated room.
+The visitors - Parents, carers, and grandparents attending functions have access only through the designated and supervised entrances, with tickets for visitors for appropriate school events. - Children will only be allowed home with adults with parental responsibility or confirmed permission. - Children will only be allowed to leave the premises if parental consent is given or the child is collected by an adult such as a parent. - Two members of staff are always on duty at break times. - A health and safety audit are completed annually with risk assessment/safety planning and forms part of the Governors annual report.
 This will include a fire evacuation and Prevent risk assessment. - The risk management of site security is managed by senior leaders/governance, and we have a clear system of risk assessments and review timescales of these. - All staff wear high vis jackets during their duties to ensure they are visible to students. - Lockdown protocol is completed annually.